 Underwater you can expect visibility between 30′-50′ with water temperatures on the surface ranging from the 60s in winter and 80s in summer.
 We dove with the shop’s full 5-mil suits in May and felt very comfortable.
 It’s a good idea to bring gloves for the sharp edges on the wrecks, a dive knife in case you run into fishing line, and a safety sausage since you’re on a boat trip.
 The seas around Panama City can get choppy, more because of the wave interval than the size.
 Long interval waves create rollers while short interval waves make the boat rock up and down and divers hard to see in the water.

-A few of the top Panama City dive sites include:
+Top Panama City dive sites include:

 - El Dorado – a 157 foot-long, 300-ton luxury cruise liner sunk May 2019 (We were the first Diver’s Den trip to El Dorado!)